 One of the best examples of that is the Lego Movie.

-It’s the combination of storytelling and product placement that works.
+In this example, it’s the combination of storytelling and product placement that works.

 The story concentrates on the main character Emmet, which is “The Chosen One.”
 It’s a thrilling movie that keeps the watchers engaged all time.
 The whole world in the movie is built from LEGO, but you barely even realize that.
 It’s not solving any problems nor promoting LEGO as a product directly.
 Instead, it focuses on entertaining viewers and building an emotional attachment.

 It’s considered the biggest, most high-profile content brand marketing created — and it supercharged Lego’s brand awareness which indirectly led to more sales.

 So why not follow suit and create a short movie or a trailer about your brand?

 Content brand marketing is mainly interested in brand awareness.
 You can put it anywhere, whether it’s a big publication or a social media platform.